 Filing Your Tax Return in France

 As previously mentioned, all French residents must fill in an annual tax declaration.
 Your annual declaration can be made online via the French tax website, and you can save and amend your declaration before deciding to submit it.
 Tax claims and requests for tax refunds or rebates can also be made online.
+Even after submitting, you can make corrections up until the filing deadline for your département.

 See our guide to Filling in Your First French Tax Return: A Simple Guide